By: Alison Cass

 Ronald is the only child in my class who does not have to wear mittens or snow pants.
 This was an agreement his parents and my team made.
 Still, we try to get him to put on mittens and snow pant everyday.
 Ronald prefers his boot straps tight.
 And each day I tighten the straps for him as hard as I can possibly pull them.
 That’s how they feel good to Ronald.
 But, the truth is, each day things feel different on his body, and he often chooses to go outside without boots, and sometimes without mittens or snow pants.

 Yesterday I was a bit sad as Ronald watched the other children giggle as they played on sleds in the snow.
 I could tell he wanted to sled as well.
 But Ronald refused to sled because he did not want to get his jogging pants wet.
 He also did not want to put on his snow pants.
-That task sends him to brown brain state in seconds.
+That task sends him to gray brain state in seconds.
 He knows it is a challenge for us.
 He says, “Please!
 I don’t want to try, they hurt.”

 I question, how can Ronald learn if he can’t fully participate?
 Well, today, after Ronald and I agreed that he didn’t have to attempt the snow pants, he chose to stand at the bottom of the hill and be the sledding coach and cheerleader.
 He was happy.
 He was not worried about whether or not I was going to take him inside and encourage him to put on the snow pants.
 Ronald was having just as much fun as the sledders.
 And he was learning too, because he was in blue brain.